dcrstudio/dcr-cms/docs/index.md

 This project adheres to Semantic Versioning.
 Every release is documented on the Github Releases page. -->

 ## License
-Zaphy CMS is released under the [MIT License](https://github.com/zaphylabs/zaphycms/blob/main/LICENSE).
+Safis CMS is released under the [MIT License](https://github.com/safis-io/safis-cms/blob/main/LICENSE).
 <!--  Please make sure you understand its implications and guarantees. -->